-There was a major problem of access - dependent upon who you were, where you were, and economically - all books for example were hand written and copied; massively expensive to acquire.
-And it took centuries, and the invention of the printing press, for literacy to become widespread.
+There was a major problem of access - dependent upon who you were, where you were, and economically - all books for example were hand written and copied; massively expensive to acquire. ot took centuries, and the invention of the printing press, for literacy to become widespread.

-Since then we have seen an increasing shift in communication from the gestalt experience (of face to face contact) to a received system dominated by the typographic mind and phonetic alphabet order. (described as the Gutenburg Galaxy)
+The creation of the Alphabet also created shift in communication from the gestalt experience (of face to face contact) to a received system dominated by the typographic mind and phonetic alphabet order (described as the Gutenburg Galaxy).
 While invaluable for rational discourse, this form of communication also created a social hierarchy between literate culture and the audio-visual system of symbols and perceptions, and - it is claimed - a rift between left brain and right brain functions.

-To quote Castells:
+To quote Castells directly: